 More with less seems to be the mission impossible for web designers: Addressing more customers, a broader audience, more diversity in terms of browsers, more accessibility, users asking for more speed, while spending less to maintain or redesign a web site.
 Caught between a rock and a hard place, web designers face a formidable challenge.
 Yet they are finding an unsuspected ally in the battle: web standards.

 This article discusses how adhering to web standards, and leaving behind proprietary markup and technologies, can contribute to a company's business goals.
+Please freely re-use information you find here, as well as the presentation version, which is part of DevEdge Strategy Central.

 Site wide look and feel consistency

 By separating structure (or content) from presentation, web designers have a lot to gain.
 Specifically, presentation is defined using layout-oriented CSS language.
 Storing CSS in a separate document (aka style sheet) and applying it to a set of HTML documents permits a complete change of presentation for all these documents in a snap.
-Strict HTML (as opposed to the often-used transitional HTML markup), forces the designer not to use presentation tags in the HTML documents, naturally enforcing the separation of content from presentation.
+Strict HTML (as opposed to the often-used transitional HMTL markup), forces the designer not to use presentation tags in the HTML documents, naturally enforcing the separation of content from presentation.

 Improved User Experience: Uses less bandwidth, loads faster

 HTML code is often much more compact (therefore easier to read and maintain) when used in conjunction with CSS.
-According to various reports, case studies, and Andy King, author of Speed Up Your Web Site: Web Site Optimization, CSS has made it possible to transform table-based layouts into CSS-based layouts.
+According to various reports, case studies, and [Andy King], author of [Speed Up Your Web Site: Web Site Optimization], CSS has made it possible to transform table-based layouts into CSS-based layouts.
 Typically this reduces page size by 25 to 50%.
-This translates into better user experience, according to Usability Guru Jakob Nielsen, who notes that users tend to close a web page when it takes more than 10 seconds to load.
+This translates into better user experience, [according to Usability Guru Jakob Nielsen], who notes that users tend to close a web page when it takes more than 10 seconds to load.

 Increase Website Traffic